-A Discovery Workshop for… Santa’s Workshop (Part 1)9 min read - Insights
+A Discovery Workshop for… Santa’s Workshop (Part 1)9 min read - Discovery

 TL;DR: Sonin Create is where we regularly put our time and resources into experimenting with the very latest tech.
 In the past, we’ve looked at how iBeacons, chatbots, AI and AR can help expanding businesses to grow better.
 But this Christmas, we were approached to run a discovery workshop for the leading brand in manufacturing, transport and logistics: Santa’s Workshop.